openprov/interop-test-harness/docs/Jenkins.md

 ## Publish xUnit test results

 nosetests, with the ``--with-xunit`` option set, outputs test results in xUnit-compliant XML.
-By default, this file is called nosetests.xml.
+By default, this file is called `nosetests.xml`.
 Jenkins can parse and present this informationy.

 * Go to Project PTS-Interop page
 * Click Configure